Tour Auto 2022

 25 – 30 April 2022

 After two editions held in September, the Tour Auto returns to its more traditional dates, from 25 to 30 April 2022.
-The 31st edition will be enlighted by a finish – for the first time – in Andorra as well as by the celebration of two exceptional cars.
+The 31st edition will be enlighted by a finish – for the first time – in Andorra as well as by two celebrations of exceptional cars.

 The Tour Auto 2022 will start as every year with an exhibition day in Paris on Monday, April 25.
 The next day, the 230 crews will set off to discover some of the most beautiful French roads.
 The program includes about 2,000 kilometers to cover five stop off cities, timed sessions on four circuits and a dozen of special stages on closed roads.
 If we have to wait until November 30th at 8 pm to know the details of the route, Peter Auto is already able to announce a – very rare – visit outside the French borders.